-Considering the growing demand, pursuing a career in cyber security is a great move.
-However, what exactly will you do as a cyber security analyst?
+Pursuing a degree in cyber security is a smart move.
+However, what exactly can you expect to do if you become a cyber security analyst?

 The Responsibilities of a Cyber Security Position

 There are many different positions that can be held in the field of cyber security, but the most common cyber security job is that of a cyber security analyst.
-Almost all organizations are in need of cyber security analysts, from businesses to government institutions to nonprofit organizations.
+Almost all organizations use cyber security analysts, from businesses to government institutions to nonprofit organizations.
 A cyber security analyst is basically responsible for the following three things:

 - Identifying cyber threats - There are many different types of cyber attacks that can occur.
 In some cases, cyber criminals can even hack into a network without an organization realizing it.
 There are all kinds of malware out there too that can cause serious damage to a company's network, that can steal valuable data (such as sensitive customer or product information) and that can hold data for ransom (known as ransomware).
 Cyber analysts are responsible for identifying any breaches in an organization's cyber defenses and identifying and removing any malware that infects their system.

-- Finding cyber vulnerabilities - A cyber analyst will need to regularly inspect an organization's hardware, software and networks for any weaknesses that could be exploited before they are.
+- Finding cyber vulnerabilities - A cyber analyst will need to regularly inspect an organization's hardware, software, and networks for any weaknesses that could be exploited.
 This requires routine testing as well as analyses of previous security breaches.